-1 Responsible Individual/Head of Care Chris Kirkbride NVQ Level 3 working with children and young people, NVQ level 5 Diploma in leadership and management, Designated Safeguarding Lead Officer, safeguarding level 3.
-I have over 10 years working with looked after children with special needs and have been dedicated to achieving the highest standards of person-centred care for children and young people.
-I have spent the last four years as Registered Manager at Underley Garden and my aim is to ensure the provision continues to provide outstanding outcomes for the young people in our care.
+1 Responsible Individual/Head of Care Chris Kirkbride NVQ Level 3 working with children and young people, NVQ level 5 Diploma in leadership and management, Designated Safeguarding Lead, safeguarding level 3.
+I have over 12 years working with looked after children with special needs and have been dedicated to achieving the highest standards of person-centred care for children and young people.
+I was the Registered Manager at Underley Garden for four years and now as Head of Care my aim is to ensure the provision continues to provide outstanding outcomes for the young people in our care.
 Fundamentally, I believe that children should be kept safe, their welfare protected and all children and young people have an entitlement to the highest qualities of care and education which replicates family life as far as is possible.
 2 Registered Managers x2 Lucas Finch

-NVQ level 5 in leadership and management for Residential Childcare, NVQ Level 3 working with children and young people, First Aid, Administration of medication, COSH Certificate, Fire Safety certificate, food safety certificate, safeguarding level 2 and 3, DSL training.
+NVQ level 5 in leadership and management for Residential Childcare, NVQ Level 3 working with children and young people, First Aid, Administration of medication, COSHH Certificate, Fire Safety, safeguarding level 2 and 3, DSL training.

-I have over 9 years' experience working with children and young people with additional needs at Underley Garden, three of those years have been within a management role as a Deputy Manager, I will use this experience to provide high quality care and positive outcomes for the young people at Underley Garden.
+I have over 10 years' experience working with children and young people with additional needs at Underley Garden, three of those years have been within a management role as a Deputy Manager, I will use this experience to provide high quality care and positive outcomes for the young people at Underley Garden.